SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-006 Logging.md

 Use default slog levels because they are the defaults.
 This is just an example.
 Most devs will expect these levels.
 Unless they have chosen something else on purpose.

+Logs should contain enough information in order to troubleshoot a problem when reported.
+For an API that is at least the request, response, and error stack trace.

 ## Notes

 - [Logging in Go with Slog: The Ultimate Guide](https://betterstack.com/community/guides/logging/logging-in-go/)